jakobhalling/MTGCommander/VERIFICATION.md

 ## Adding Custom Verification Steps

-To add custom verification steps, edit the script and add your commands in the appropriate sections.
+To add custom verification steps, edit the scripts and add your commands in the appropriate sections.